HSanny/Courses/03-reinforcement/README.txt

    So the agent doesn't care about the infinite feature reward, and wants to live.

 Q4:
-  I use util.counter() as my datastructure to store q values.
+  I use util.counter() as my data structure to store q values.
 All the methods are almost the same as in the valueiteration, except for the update:
 	self.Qvalues[tuple([state,action])] = (1-self.alpha) * self.getQValue(state,action)+self.alpha*(reward+self.discount*tempMax)
   Which pick the best action from the set of actions, and store it into tempMax.
  Then update that state using the formula from the powerpoint.

 Q5:
-  the getAction is implemented just by two lines: if (randommove): get a random action
+    The getAction is implemented just by two lines: if (randommove): get a random action
     else: get the best action from the qvalues return action

 Q6:
-   I return the string 'NOT POSSIBLE' for this question.
+   The string 'NOT POSSIBLE' is returned for this question.
    Because, no set of parameters can guarantee the optimal policy.

 Q7:
-   I didn't implement anything for this problem, since everything was implemented before.
+   Nothing is particularly implemented for this problem, since everything was implemented before.

 Q8:
    I used the formula from the website to update the weights.